AI crawler access check

 Find AI-readiness gaps

-Check sitemap, llms.txt, llms-full.txt, and copy-ready fixes without promising guaranteed AI visibility.
+Check sitemap, llms.txt, llms-full.txt, user-triggered fetcher context, and copy-ready fixes without promising guaranteed AI visibility.

 Boundaries